 We had been instructed to meet Rabbi Mois Navon at Beit Mizgaga, the museum where we would learn about the underwater archeological history of the area, and about the science and history of tekhelet.

-|I tended to photograph those periods that had some Jewish reference -- good or bad.|
+I tended to photograph those periods that had some Jewish reference -- good or bad.

-|Storage jars of the 13th-12th centuries BCE, found near Tafat Island in the south bay of Dor.|
+Storage jars of the 13th-12th centuries BCE, found near Tafat Island in the south bay of Dor.

-The Mystery of Tekhelet, which can be viewed at The Ptil Tekhelet Organization (www.tekhelet.com) site.
+After a half-hour of milling around the museum, we were gathered into the viewing hall for a short film.
+I strongly recommend the film The Mystery of Tekhelet, which can be viewed at The Ptil Tekhelet Organization (www.tekhelet.com) site.
 It clears up some of the historical mystery about the tekhelet controversy, introduces the scientific concepts, and shows the hunt for the little hillazon snails.
 (Tiferes Yisroel crowd: Rabbi Avraham Twerski makes a short instructional cameo appearance.)

 To Rabbi Navon's credit, Torah was woven throughout his lectures.
 He started by reminding us that everyone needed to wear tee shirts for the sake of modesty.
 This added to the family-friendly atmosphere.
 Then he explained to us what the snails looked like, what might fool us (hermit crabs; similar snails; algae-covered rocks), and that we would be throwing all of our catch back after our swim.
 "If the fact that it's illegal doesn't stop you from taking them, remember that it's tzar balei chayim (giving pain to animals) to take them away from their habitat.
 Within half an hour or an hour, they would be dead."
 Jews don't do that for no reason.

 We felt exactly six years old after this wonderful and fun experience.

 Yes, I know.
 Too cool to move, right?
 They call me The Snorkel Fox, down by the beach.